codebar/tutorials/html/lesson1/tutorial.md

 ### HTML element anatomy

-An **element** is an HTML component _eg. paragraph, heading, table, list etc_
+An **element** is an HTML building block.
+There are paragraphs, headings, tables, links, lists, and many more.

-**Tags**, mark the opening and closing of an element.
-They contain elements that show their purpose
+**Tags** mark the opening and closing of an element.
+They often contain other elements and text.

 `<tagname>some content</tagname>`